 At the start of each three-year performance period, the Compensation Committee establishes a target number of shares of our common stock that each executive officer can earn subject to our achievement over the three-year performance period of threshold, target and maximum levels of each corporate performance objective.
 Threshold and maximum levels will be expressed as a multiple of the target level.
-For the performance period that began July 1, 2017, the target number of shares for which each executive officer is eligible is based on a percentage of the executive officer's base salary at the beginning of the performance period and was as follows (i) Mr. Hamilton, 50% and pro-rated for time of employment during the performance period, (ii) Mr. Newlin, 15%.
+For the performance period that began July 1, 2017, the target number of shares for which each executive officer is eligible is based on a percentage of the executive officer's base salary at the beginning of the performance period and was as follows (i) Mr. Hamilton, 50% and prorated for time of employment during the performance period, (ii) Mr. Newlin, 15%.
 Messrs.
 Dittmer and Schmidt were not participants in the performance period.
 The payouts of the individual objectives of the LTIP range from threshold of 40% to a maximum of 200% of the target award.
-When the threshold level is achieved, the payout percentage increases proportionally to the improvement in performance period.
-This plan structure results in three active performance period seeing in place at any given time.
+When the threshold level is achieved, the payout percentage increases proportionally to the improvement in performance as measured against the objective.
+The beginning of each fiscal year triggers the start of another three-year performance period.
+This plan structure results in three active performance periods being in place at any given time.
 The weighting of the performance objectives for the three-year performance period ending on June 30, 2020 for Mr. Hamilton was: 85% for the fully diluted earnings per share and 15% for TSR, and for Mr. Newlin, 100% fully diluted earnings per share.